awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/about-json-path.md

 JSONPath is a standardized way to query elements of a JSON object\.
 JSONPath uses path expressions to navigate elements, nested elements, and arrays in a JSON document\.
 For more information about JSON, see [Introducing JSON](http://www.json.org/)\.

+Amazon Kinesis Data Analytics uses JSONPath expressions in the application's source schema to identify data elements in a streaming source that contains JSON\-format data\.

+For more information about how to map streaming data to your application's input stream, see [Mapping Streaming Source Elements to SQL Input Columns](sch-mapping.md)\.

 ## Accessing JSON Elements with JSONPath<a name="about-json-path-elements"></a>

 Following, you can find how to use JSONPath expressions to access various elements in JSON\-formatted data\.
-For the examples in this section, assume that the source stream contains a JSON record in the following format\.
+For the examples in this section, assume that the source stream contains the following JSON record:

 ```
 {